-There are plenty of things you can do to prevent an infestation from happening.
+There are plenty of things you can do to prevent a cockroach infestation from happening.
 These aren't completely fool-proof, especially if you have a neighbor with an ongoing infestation, but it always helps to be proactive in protecting your home:

 What's The Secret To Getting Rid Of German Cockroaches?

-The secret to eliminating a German cockroach infestation in your Virginia home is your licensed pest control company.
+The secret to eliminating a German cockroach infestation in your home is your local pest control company in Virginia.
 Cockroach infestations are difficult and frustrating to get rid of on your own, and when it comes to protecting against serious illness and property damage, you don't want to run the risk of DIY extermination.

 Our highly-trained professionals at Albermarle Termite & Pest Control know just how dangerous a roach infestation is, and we're ready and waiting for you to tag us into the ring.
 As a family-owned and operated company that's been in business for over 100 years, we know how important it is to stay up to date on all of the latest and best pest control products and techniques.
 Get in touch with us today to start discussing your pest control options.